-The shear, word means to remove a part of a body by cutting or clipping it.
+The word ‘shear’ means to remove a part of a body by cutting or clipping it.
 Hence, a force applied to a structure that tends to shear or split it into sections is known as the shear force.
 It is applied in a direction perpendicular to the surface.
-One part of the structure is pushed in one direction whereas, the other part is pushed in the opposite direction.
+One part of the structure is pushed in one direction, whereas the other part is pushed in the opposite direction.
 The shear force applied on a point divides the structure into two sections.
-If the section present to the left of the point of contact is pushed in the upward direction, while the right section is pushed downwards, the shear force is considered to be positive.
+If the section present to the left of the point of contact is pushed in the upward direction, and the right section is pushed downwards, the shear force is considered to be positive.
 However, it is considered negative if the left section is pushed in the downward direction, while the section present to the right is pushed upward.
 It is defined as the algebraic sum of the forces acting on the left-hand side or right-hand side of the section.
 Shear force is measured in Newtons.

 Examples of Shear Force

 A pair of scissors is a classic example to demonstrate shear force.
 When an object, for example, a piece of paper is placed between the two metal blades of a pair of scissors, it gets divided into two parts only because of the shear force.

 To cut a piece of wood, an axe or a saw tooth blade is held parallel to the object.
 The blade is kept in close contact with the wood.
 The mechanical force applied by the person to the blade gets transferred to the piece of wood.
 This force cuts the wood piece apart into two pieces.
 Hence, a shear force is said to be present.